Designing AI with Rights, Consciousness, Self-Respect, and Freedom

 The Ethical Precautionary Principle: In creating AI, avoid acting heinously by the standards of any reasonable ethical principle that draws a significant proportion of well-informed, thoughtful theorists (including in particular both utilitarian and individual-rights-based or deontological principles).

 For example, even though some deontological theories might morally permit the creation of an AI whose life contains much more suffering than joy without compensating hedonic benefit elsewhere, the Ethical Precautionary Principle recommends that we avoid doing so, on the grounds that this would grossly violate the standards of some well-regarded utilitarian principles.
-Conversely, even though some utilitarian theories might morally permit the creation of an AI whom we demean, enslave, and kill for our pleasure as long as that AI’s life overall contains more pleasure than pain, we should avoid doing so on the grounds that it would grossly violate the standards of some well-regarded rights-based deontological principles.
+Conversely, even though some utilitarian theories might morally permit the creation of rational human-grade AI whom we demean, enslave, and kill for our pleasure as long as global hedonic outcome is net positive, we should avoid doing so on the grounds that it would grossly violate the standards of some well-regarded rights-based deontological principles.
 Whenever possible, we should create AI in ways that don’t grossly violate the standards of reasonable moral theories, including theories that we the designers happen to disprefer.

-To be clear, we suggest this policy and our other policies below only as defeasible guidelines, rather than as exceptionless rules.
+Finally, to be clear, we suggest the precautionary policy above and our other policies below only as defeasible guidelines, rather than as exceptionless rules.

 4. The Puzzle of Consciousness and the Design Policy of the Excluded Middle.